 The Wales national rugby union team was established in 1881 and is managed by the governing body - The Welsh Rugby Union or WRU for short.
 Wales also played their first international in 1881 against England.
-All home games are played at the Principality Stadium in Cardiff, formally known as the Millenium Stadium.
+All home games are played at the Principality Stadium in Cardiff, formally known as the Millennium Stadium.
 Whilst visiting the stadium you are sure to hear the Welsh National Anthem sung proudly before every international match.
 Land of my Fathers was written by Evan James and the melody composed by his son, James James in January 1856.
 It is a superb anthem, loved the world over and is sure to make the hairs on the back of your neck when witnessed in the flesh.

 Wales lined up in Pool D at the 2019 Rugby World Cup in Japan.
 It was to be hugely successful coach Warren Gatland's swansong and the players more than delivered.
 Even in the face of adversity, backs coach Rob Howley was cited to return home under a cloud of betting charges, the players more than lived up to their Six Nations form.
 In the pool stages, they successfully dispatched Georgia, Australia, Fiji, and Uruguay.
 This left the Welshmen top of Pool D and progressing to a quarter-final against France.

 In an eventful match, Wales squeezed past with a 74th minute try from Ross Moriarty, converted by Dan Biggar.
-Earlier in the match, France had generally been in the ascendancy but in a moment of madness from French lock Sebastien Vahaamahhina, he unleashed an elbow mid maul to earn himself a red card and gift the momentum to Wales.
+Earlier in the match, France had generally been in the ascendancy but in a moment of madness from French lock Sebastien Vahaamahina, he unleashed an elbow mid maul to earn himself a red card and gift the momentum to Wales.
 Final Score: 20 -19.

 Wales proceeded to a Semi-Final against eventual winners South Africa.
 Wales only lost this match 16-19 however it had been a comprehensive and muscular display from the Springboks.